pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 ## The nature of a goal that is an end in itself
 If a goal is an end in itself, then logically, it is a means to itself, i.e. its achievement is a necessary condition (though not necessarily a sufficient condition) for its own further achievement.
 Now, every entity that is goal-driven by itself must have goals that are ends in themselves and are the basis of every other goal of the entity.
 Hence, a living entity is necessarily a goal-driven entity, since life is an end in itself.
 But can a non-living entity also be a goal-driven entity?
 Consider if it can.

 Let X be a non-living entity with some goal G that is an end in itself.
-Then, given the other necessary conditions, achieving G is a sufficient condition for further achieving G. Hence, given the other necessary conditions, achieving G sustains the existence of X so that it further achieves G. In other words, since X produces self-generated action to pursue G and since the pursuit of G sustains itself — given the other necessary conditions — we have that X is an entity capable and oriented toward self-generated, self-sustaining action.
+Then, given the other necessary conditions, achieving G is a sufficient condition for further achieving G. Hence, given the other necessary conditions, achieving G sustains the existence of X so that it further achieves G. In other words, since X produces self-generated action to pursue G and since the pursuit of G sustains itself — given the other necessary conditions — we have that X is an entity capable of and oriented toward self-generated, self-sustaining action.
 In other words, X is alive.
 Hence, we have that every goal-driven entity is a living entity and vice versa.

 ## Life as the only end in itself
 We see that life is an end in itself, but is life the only end in itself?
 Consider the nature of a goal that is an end in itself.
 If any entity has such a goal, then necessarily, the pursuit of the goal sustains the entity's own existence, given the other necessary conditions.
 In other words, such a goal is necessarily a self-sustaining goal, i.e. a goal that — given the other necessary conditions — sustains the existence of the entity pursuing it.
 But this is exactly what life is: self-generated, self-sustaining action.
 In other words, an end in itself is indistinguishable from life, i.e. it has to be life in some form.
 Hence, life is indeed the only end in itself.

-## The nature of life as the basis for goals and values
-Let us now further consider the nature of life itself.
+## Expanding on the basic nature of life
 As defined previously, life is the self-generated, self-sustaining action of an entity.
-Now, observe that the concept of “self-sustaining action” implies a need; if there were no need, self-sustenance would be inapplicable since the entity's existence would be unconditional (i.e. not dependent) on the entity's own actions.
-Furthermore, a need implies the seeking of material from the environment; if doing so was not necessary, there would be no “need” to begin with.
-Hence, for the sake of clarity, we can further describe life as the self-generated, self-sustaining action of an entity seeking, gaining and using material from its environment to sustain itself further.
-In other words, a living entity is an entity that (1) needs material from its environment to sustain itself further, and (2) seeks, gains and uses it to do so.
-In other words, the fact of life makes values possible and necessary, which means the goal-driven actions of the goal-driven entity are essentially the pursuit of values.
+Now, observe that the concept of "self-sustaining action" implies a need; if there were no need, self-sustenance would be inapplicable since the entity's existence would not depend on the entity's own actions.
+Furthermore, a need implies that the entity seeks something apart from its current state (e.g. potential internal states, potential external conditions, material from the environment, etc.).
+Hence, for the sake of clarity, we can further describe life as the self-generated, self-sustaining action of an entity seeking, gaining and using something apart from its current state to sustain itself further.
+In other words, a living entity is an entity that (1) needs something apart from its current state to sustain itself further, and (2) seeks, gains and uses it to do so.
+In other words, the fact of life is what gives rise to values and makes their pursuit necessary.
+Since life itself is a value and since it gives rise to every other value, the goal-driven actions of the goal-driven entity are essentially the pursuit of values.

-## Summary
-A living being is the only kind of entity that can hold a goal that is an end in itself, and hence, it is the only kind of entity that can be goal-driven fundamentally.
-Of course, there can be entities that pursue the goals set by a goal-driven entity; such other entities (e.g. machines, programs, automatons, etc.) may be considered “goal-driven” in the derivative sense, i.e. in the sense that they have goals that are ultimately derived from goal-driven entities.
-However, even such entities presuppose an entity that actually has an end in itself, i.e. an entity that is actually alive.
-The last key point is that life is the only end in itself, the ultimate value, and thus, the basis of every other goal and value.

----

-**EPISTEMOLOGICAL MISTAKES IN PROVING LIFE AS THE STANDARD OF VALUE**:

-This is an important epistemological discussion on the potential conceptual and logical mistakes that must be avoided in any proof, with the proof of life as the standard of value taken as the case study.
-Check the discussion [here](https://pranigopu.github.io/philosophy/ethics/epistemological-mistakes-in-proving-life-as-the-standard-of-value.html).

----

-# The value of life as an expression of reality's absolutes
-Metaphysically, reality is the absolute.
-Epistemologically, reason is the absolute.
-With reality and reason as our context, we observe that the question of how to act only comes up if we can act and have a reason to act, i.e. if we can have and pursue values.
-A value is the basis of self-generated cause as opposed to causal coincidence.
-As we have seen, the objective source of value is life, which is — by its nature — the ultimate value, and thus, the standard of value.

-In essence, the value of life is the affirmation of existence.
-Existence has no alternative; non-existence is not a separate realm of values competing with existence.
-The question, "Why to affirm existence?" is invalid as there is nothing to affirm — fundamentally — but existence.
-To reject life as the standard of value is to reject existence as such and thus reject values as such, to pursue the non-existent, the unreal — the zero.
-We may choose to end our existence or place our existence at risk, and there may (in many cases) be good reasons to do so (as we shall see later).
-But to reject life as the standard is to have and pursue no values ultimately.
-It is either-or; either life as the ultimate value or self-destruction as the ultimate end (which, incidentally, you can never reach since you will cease to exist before you do).

-# What it means "to live"
-## Expanding on the concept of life
-_Life is the only end in itself.
-From this and from observations on living beings, we get the following_...

-Life is the self-generated, self-sustaining action of an entity.
-Observe that the concept of "self-sustaining action" implies a need; if there were no need, self-sustenance would be inapplicable since the entity's existence would be unconditional (i.e. not dependent) on the entity's own actions.
-Furthermore, a need implies the seeking of matter from the environment; if doing so was not necessary, there would be no “need” to begin with.
-Hence, for the sake of clarity, we can further describe life as the self-generated, self-sustaining action of an entity seeking, gaining and using matter from its environment to sustain itself further.
-In other words, a living entity is an entity that (1) needs matter from its environment to sustain itself further, and (2) seeks, gains and uses it to do so.

 ---